TTLabs/EvaporateJS/README.md

             ]
         }

 4. Setup a signing handler on your application server (see `signer_example.py`).
    This handler will create a signature for your multipart request that is sent to S3.
 This handler will be contacted via AJAX on your site by evaporate.js.
-You can monitor these requests by running the sample app locally and using the Chrome Web inspector.
+   You can monitor these requests by using developer tools of most browsers.

+   EvaporateJS supports using an AWS lambda for signing.
+The `example` folder contains skeleton implementations of signing handlers implemented in several common languages.

 ## Running the example application